A report on OxViews 9th IP and Competition Forum and the Osnabrücker Patenttage 2024

 The panel further guessed that less experienced non-German judges will learn very quickly from their colleagues, particularly when it comes to grant of injunctions.
 Nonetheless, the quick formation of the new bench and expansion of the Court’s capacities is reassuring in that it shows that quality will not be sacrificed at the expense of speed (EPO, please listen!).

-The panel also welcomed the quick injunctions granted by the UPC but noted that such remedies are rather not needed in SEP cases, where the patentee normally wants the infringer to continue while paying for its activities; thus such cases are „only“ about money.
+The panel also welcomed the quick injunctions granted by the UPC but noted that such remedies are rather not needed in SEP cases, where the patentee normally wants the infringer to continue but pay for its activities; thus the case is „only“ about money.
 The opinion was voiced that it would not be proportionate to use injunctions against the defendants in such cases.

 The panel did not completely agree on whether there will likely be a lot of discussions about proportionality defenses in the UPC.
 The question whether an injunction is proportionate will probably play a role mainly in PIs.